Scarabol/astar-typescript/README.md

 This library uses [Prettier](https://github.com/prettier/prettier).
 The configuration used can be seen in the `.prettierrc` file.
-More informations about the format options can be found [here](https://prettier.io/docs/en/options.html).
+More information about the format options can be found [here](https://prettier.io/docs/en/options.html).

 ## License